Tech-JI/Git-wksp-25Fa/worksheet.md

    Git Wksp 2025
 ```

-💡Note: his is merely an example.
+💡Note: This is merely an example.
 Feel free to deviate completely from it — let your imagination flow and guide you anywhere.
 We can't wait to see the unique creations you'll bring to life!

 ---